 Jamie trained as a theoretical physicist at the Cavendish laboratory, University of Cambridge with Eugene Terentjev studying the statistical physics of polymers.
 He moved to Stanford University in 2012 as a postdoctoral scholar working on the dynamics of clonal evolution with Daniel Fisher, Sasha Levy, Dmitri Petrov and Gavin Sherlock.
 He joined the Cambridge Cancer Centre Early Detection program in July 2017.
 His research interests lie in quantitatively understanding somatic evolution in human tissues and using this understanding to detect cancer earlier.

 Caroline watson, clinical phd student (2017 - present)

 Caroline qualified in medicine from the University of Oxford in 2010 and started training as a Haematology Specialist Registrar in Oxford in 2014.
-From October 2017 she will join as a CRUK funded clinical PhD student working on tracking clonal evolution during hematopoiesis.
+Since October 2017 she is a CRUK funded clinical PhD student working on tracking clonal evolution during haematopoiesis.
 Her project involves generating and analysing ultra-deep sequencing data from longitudinal bloods taken over decade-long timescales in healthy individuals and those who develop Acute Myeloid Leukemia.
 She is also a widely published scientific illustrator.